National Geospatial-Intelligence Agency

 The National Geospatial-Intelligence Agency (NGA) is a combat support agency within the United States Department of Defense whose primary mission is collecting, analyzing, and distributing geospatial intelligence (GEOINT) to support national security.
 Founded in 1996 as the National Imagery and Mapping Agency (NIMA), it changed names in 2003.
 It is a member of the United States Intelligence Community.

 NGA headquarters, also known as NGA Campus East or NCE, is located at Fort Belvoir North Area in Springfield, Virginia.
 At 2300000 ft2, it is the third-largest government building in the Washington metropolitan area after the Pentagon and the Ronald Reagan Building.
 The agency also operates NGA Campus West, or NCW, in St. Louis, Missouri, and support and liaison offices worldwide.

 NGA also helps respond to natural and manmade disasters, helps with security planning for major events such as the Olympic Games, disseminates maritime safety information, and gathers data on climate change.

-The eighth and current director of the agency is Vice Admiral Frank D. Whitworth III.
+The ninth and current director of the agency is Lieutenant General Michele Bredenkamp.